StarpTech/next-localization/example/README.md

 This example uses [next-localization](https://github.com/StarpTech/next-localization) to provide a SSR, SSG, CSR compatible i18n solution.

-In `next.config.js` you can configure the fallback language.
+In `next.config.js` you can configure the locales and routing strategy.

 ## Development